kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/03-server-side-graphql/03-graphql-yoga-server-setup.md

 prisma.mutation.deleteUser({ where: { id: 'abc' } }, '{ id }')
 ```

-* We did all those things in the playground of GraphQL GUI but above is how we can do those same things in JavaScript
+* We did all those things in the playground of GraphQL GUI
+* Above is how we can do those same things in JavaScript

 ### Now let's start creating our `db.js`
 `db.js`